Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion Collider: Efficiency correction

-This strategy has been used for the efficiency correction in the high-order cumulant analysis~\cite{EfficiencyLuo,MomentOverview, EfficiencyFM,EfficiencyToshihiro, EfficiencyKoch}.
-Consider the probability to detect a particle is governed by a binomial distribution, both cumulants~\cite{EfficiencyLuo,MomentOverview} and off-diagonal cumulants~\cite{EfficiencyKoch} can be expressed in term of factorial moments and then could be corrected by using Eq.~\eqref{Eq:f2correction}.
+This strategy has been used for the efficiency corrections in the high-order cumulant analysis~\cite{EfficiencyLuo,MomentOverview, EfficiencyFM, EfficiencyToshihiro, EfficiencyKoch,STARMoment}.
+Consider that the probability to detect a particle is governed by a binomial distribution, then both cumulants~\cite{EfficiencyLuo,MomentOverview} and off-diagonal cumulants~\cite{EfficiencyKoch} can be expressed in term of factorial moments and then can be corrected by using Eq.~\eqref{Eq:f2correction}.

-We apply the strategy to the efficiency correction for SFMs defined in Eq.~\eqref{Eq:FM}.
-Since the available region of phase space is partitioned into a lattice of $M^{2}$ equal-size cells, every element, $f_{q,i}^{measured}=n_{i}\times(n_{i}-1)...(n_{i}-q+1)$, of measured $F_{q}(M)$ should be corrected one by one.
-In this way, the efficiency corrected $F_{q}(M)$ is:
+We apply the strategy for the efficiency correction to SFMs defined in Eq.~\eqref{Eq:FM}.
+Since the available region of phase space is partitioned into a lattice of $M^{2}$ equal-size cells, every element $\langle n_{i}(n_{i}-1)...(n_{i}-q+1)\rangle$ of measured SFMs should be corrected one by one.
+In this way, the efficiency corrected SFM is deduced as